bcdiaconu/chint-mqtt-modbus-bridge/README.md

 ### 2. Open/Closed Principle (OCP)

-- `CommandStrategy`: Interface open for extensions, closed for modifications
+- `ModbusCommand`: Interface open for extensions, closed for modifications
 - New register types can be added without modifying existing code

 ### 3. Liskov Substitution Principle (LSP)

-- All strategies implement `CommandStrategy` and are interchangeable
+- All commands implement `ModbusCommand` and are interchangeable
-- `BaseStrategy` can replace any specific strategy
+- `BaseCommand` can replace any specific command

 ### 4. Interface Segregation Principle (ISP)

 - `Gateway`: Minimal interface for gateway communication
-- `CommandStrategy`: Specific interface for Modbus commands
+- `ModbusCommand`: Specific interface for Modbus commands

 ### 5. Dependency Inversion Principle (DIP)

 - `CommandExecutor` depends on `Gateway` interface, not implementation
-- `StrategyFactory` creates strategies based on interface
+- `CommandFactory` creates commands based on interface

 ## Installation